Theodore McEvoy: RAF career

 McEvoy joined the Royal Air Force (RAF) as a cadet in 1923.
 He became Officer Commanding No. 1 Squadron in 1935 and served in the Second World War as Station Commander at RAF Northolt, before moving on to be Group Captain – Operations at Headquarters RAF Fighter Command in December 1941.
 This was followed by appointments as Senior Air Staff Officer, first at No. 11 Group, then at Desert Air Force, and finally at No. 84 Group.
 In 1945 he was appointed Director of Staff Duties at the Air Ministry.

 After the war McEvoy was appointed Air Officer Commanding No. 61 Group in 1949 and then from 1950 he was Assistant Chief of the Air Staff (Training) at the Air Ministry.
 He went on to be RAF Instructor at the Imperial Defence College from 1954, Chief of Staff at Headquarters Allied Air Forces Central Europe from 1956 and Air Secretary from 1959 before retiring in 1962.

+In the 1950s he became keen on flying gliders and was President of the RAF Gliding and Soaring Association (RAFGSA).
+He was instrumental in setting up the RAFGSA centre at RAF Bicester and himself flew cross-country flights from there in gliders.
+On one of these he landed at RAF Benson and the Station Commander was about to take action after what he thought was an unauthorised landing when the pilot was revealed as an Air Chief Marshal and he decided to congratulate him instead.